ippontech/blog-usa/posts/coalesce2022-a-recap.md

 Interested in all the talks that happened this year?
 Find the full Coalesce 2022 Session [playlist](https://www.youtube.com/playlist?list=PL0QYlrC86xQlj9UDGiEwhXQuSjuSyPJHl) here!

 ----
-For more information on how Ippon Technologies can help your organization utilize dbt, contact sales@ipponusa.com.
+For more information on how Ippon Technologies can help your organization utilize dbt for all of your data transformation needs, contact sales@ipponusa.com.